Cupid (horse): Racing career

 On September 30, Cupid went off as the 6-5 favorite in the Awesome Again Stakes.
 He was keen to run early and was carried four wide into the first turn.
 He pressed the pace down the backstretch then again went wide on the final turn as he moved to the lead.
 From behind him, Mubtaahij also started to move and gradually pulled away to win by 1 1/2 lengths.
 Cupid flattened in the stretch and finished fourth.

 Because Baffert already had four horses in the Breeders' Cup Classic, he elected to enter Cupid in the Breeders' Cup Dirt Mile instead.
 Cupid was jostled at the start and settled in mid-pack down the backstretch.
 He tried to close ground around the final turn but tired and finished last.

 Retirement

 Cupid was retired following the Classic to stand at Ashford Stud, the North American division of Coolmore.
 His stud fee for 2018 was set at $12,500.

+Carson's Run was Cupid's first grade 1 winner, who stood the 2023 season for $5,000 at Ashford Stud.
+Cupid has one other graded stakes winner this season, Grade 3 West Virginia Governor's Stakes winner Duke of Love.